product & services

 Repaired end cap hand filed to the contour of the switch half

 Destroyed Round End Caps

 Damaged, broken, irreparable end caps are now being replaced with brand new parts manufactured from acetal delrin.
-This material is far superior in strength to the original plastic.
-Notice in the picture below the two rear end caps.
-The two new end caps pictured are fitted with our aluminum adjustment blocks.
+This material is far superior in strength to the original plastic. in the picture below, the two rear end caps are broken and The two new end caps pictured in front are fitted with our aluminum adjustment blocks.

 Worn Center Torsion Spring

 The center torsion spring holds the center section tight against the "D" shaft when rotating on the gear box.
 After 35 years this spring becomes worn, bent, rusted and not able to hold the center properly.
 Look at some of the center torsion springs in the picture below.
 These are actual torsion springs removed from switches.
 We have contracted with a spring and wire manufacturer reproducing these springs using 21st century technology making these replacement springs better than the original designs manufactured in the 1960's.